 Truth is revealed by God through the Bible, so we carefully study God’s Word as the authoritative standard for living.
-Through it the Holy Spirit instructs us in daily devotions and with others in small and large groups for the purpose of life change (Acts 17:11; 2 Timothy 3:16-17; James 1:23-25; 2 Peter 1:20-21).
+Through it, the Holy Spirit instructs us in daily devotions and in small and large groups for the purpose of life change (Acts 17:11; 2 Timothy 3:16-17; James 1:23-25; 2 Peter 1:20-21).

-We believe an accurate view of ourselves before God and before one another prepares the way for being conformed into the image of Christ.
-Thus, we acknowledge our own brokenness within the context of God’s grace, so that our stories may be a constant source of encouragement to one another.
-In a world of pretense, we strive to live in genuine openness, integrity and humility (Romans 12:3, Galatians 5:24-26 NLT, Philippians 2:3-5).
+We believe an accurate presentation of ourselves before God and before one another prepares the way for being conformed into the image of Christ.
+Thus, we acknowledge our own brokenness within the context of God’s grace, so that our stories may be a constant source of encouragement to others.
+In a world of pretense, we strive to live in genuine openness, integrity, and humility (Romans 12:3, Galatians 5:24-26 NLT, Philippians 2:3-5).

 The way of Jesus embraces the image of God in all people everywhere.
-Therefore, we live deeply with one another, to carry each other’s burden, to share our possessions, and to suffer and celebrate together.
+Therefore, we live closely with one another in order to carry each other’s burdens, share our possessions, and to suffer and celebrate together.
 In this truth, we live as family, strengthening each other and the community we call home

 (Proverbs 27:17, Matthew 7:1-2; 12:31, Mark 12:31; John 13:34-35, Acts 2:42-47; Romans 14:13, 1 Corinthians 13; James 5:13-16).

-Understanding that we are reborn when the Holy Spirit fills us, we yield to the Spirit for ongoing transformation that brings healing to the whole of us, conforms us to the image of Jesus, and allows us to accurately reflect God in the world (John 20:21, Acts 1:8, 2:38-39, Romans 12:1-2, 2 Corinthians 3:18).
+We are reborn when the Holy Spirit fills us.
+We yield to the Spirit for ongoing transformation that brings healing to the whole of us, conforms us to the image of Jesus, and allows us to accurately reflect God in the world (John 20:21, Acts 1:8, 2:38-39, Romans 12:1-2, 2 Corinthians 3:18).

-Jesus Christ laid down his life as the ultimate example of the fullness of God’s love.
-Authentic devotion to him calls us to sacrifice.
-As a community of Christ’s followers we commit ourselves to a sacrificial lifestyle of generosity that affects our relationships, finances, time and perspectives, allowing the kingdom of heaven to flourish in justice and hope (Micah 6:8, Matthew 10:39; 25:31-46; Luke 4:18-19; John 15:13, Acts 2:44-45; James 2:17, 1 John 3:16).
+Jesus Christ laid down his life as the ultimate example of the fullness of God’s love, and authentic devotion to him calls us to sacrifice.
+As a community of Christ’s followers, we commit ourselves to a lifestyle of generosity that affects our relationships, finances, time and perspectives, allowing the kingdom of heaven to flourish in justice and hope (Micah 6:8, Matthew 10:39; 25:31-46; Luke 4:18-19; John 15:13, Acts 2:44-45; James 2:17, 1 John 3:16).

 We recognize the wisdom of every generation, the importance of the family, and the need for people of all ages to speak truth into each other’s lives.
-Together we experience the love of God, become built up in our faith, and are equipped for ministry, in order to extend Christ to each generation – no matter which one that might be (Deuteronomy 6:6-9, Psa.
+Together we experience the love of God, build up our faith, and are equipped for ministry in order to extend Christ to each generation (Deuteronomy 6:6-9, Psa.
 33.11, Tit.
 2:3-5, Deut.
 6:4-9, 1 Peter 5:5).